 As you get higher you reach the coniferous forest and a tropical dry forest, gradually approaching the tree line.
 In this area, you only see the trunk of the trees.
 It’s very special to observe how the vegetation changes along the way.

 At this point you have been hiking for about 3 to 4 hours, depending on your pace.
 The last part of the walk is fairly flat, where you sort of walk around the volcano.
 Above the clouds!
 Wich makes it very impressive.
-When it is clear, you have an amazing view of the surrounding volcano peaks such as the Atitlan, Toliman, San Pedro, Santa Maria and Tajamulco.

 The campsite of the Acatenango overnight hike

 If everything goes well, you arrive at the campsite at the end of the afternoon.
 Here you have time to relax and take in the surroundings.
-The campsite is located on a mountain slope, at an altitude of 3500 meters, with a view of the Antigua Valley and volcanoes such as the Pacaya (active), Aqua and the erupting Fuego volcano.
-Even though the Fuego is still 3 kilometers away, you feel like you are at the crater!
+The campsite is located on a mountain slope, at an altitude of 3500 meters, with a view of the Antigua Valley and volcanoes such as the Pacaya (active), Agua and the erupting Fuego volcano.
+Even though the Fuego is 3 kilometers away, you feel like you are at the crater!

 Depending on the company you are traveling with, you will sleep in a private or group tent.
 There are also companies that offer little cabins with bunkbeds.
 It’s not very comfortable obviously, but enough for a night.
+Old Town Outfitters offers private tents at an amazing location.

 Day 2 of the Acatenango volcano overnight hike: (1.5 hours uphill and 3 hours downhill)